Company Registration

 • Significant Controllers Register: A document detailing individuals or entities with significant control over the company.
 It also identifies the designated representative, who is authorised to act on behalf of the company and is responsible for preparing the significant controllers register.

-It's important to keep these documents for your records, as the Companies Registry (CR) may request them for inspection at any time.
-Additionally, you may need them when applying for a business account.
+Maintaining these records accurately is essential.
+The Companies Registry may request them for inspection at any time, and banks or service providers may also ask for them when you apply for a business account.

 A graphic of the Statrys boy holding a certificate